Got 'til It's Gone: Composition and lyrical interpretation

 "Got 'til It's Gone" was written by Jackson, Jimmy Jam and Terry Lewis, René Elizondo Jr., Q-Tip and Joni Mitchell, and features guest vocals from the latter artists.
-It contains a sample from Mitchell's 1970 song "Big Yellow Taxi".
+It contains a sample from Mitchell's 1970 song "Big Yellow Taxi", selected by Jam but approved by Jackson because she was a longtime fan of Mitchell's music through her brother Randy.
 According to the sheet music published at Musicnotes.com by EMI Music Publishing, the song is set in common time with a key of F major.
 Jackson's vocals range between G_{3} to C_{5}.
 The song has a moderate tempo of 96 beats per minute.
-For "Got 'til It's Gone", Jackson opted for a less polished sound, the song itself is a blend of various genres such as R&B, pop, and hip hop; it also has influences of reggae.
+For "Got 'til It's Gone", Jackson opted for a less polished sound, the song itself is a blend of various genres such as R&B, pop, and hip-hop; it also has influences of reggae.
 It was inspired by J Dilla's remix of the Brand New Heavies' song "Sometimes", released a few months prior in 1997.
 Jam spoke of the song's crossover potential, commenting, "Janet has always been one of those artists that bridges R&B and hip-hop and pop and rock".
 We really thought 'Got 'Til It's Gone' would be accepted [by all audiences] across the board".
 Jackson revealed that lyrically, "Got 'Til It's Gone" is about a great life lesson she learned—appreciate what you have while you have it.
 When discussing the song with Jet magazine, Jackson stated, "In my life, I try to take nothing for granted, even if I don't always succeed".